-(a) Quantum Mechanics (3) S Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
-ASTRONOMY (AST) AST 421 Astrophysics I. (3) F Selected astrophysical topics, including: stellar evolution, star formation, interstellar medium, galactic structure, extragalactic astronomy, high-energy astrophysics, and cosmology.
-Prerequisites: AST 321, 322; PHY 311, 314.
-AST 422 Astrophysics II.
-(3) S Same range of astrophysical topics as for AST 421 but different specific topics will be emphasized in a given year.
-Prerequisites: AST 321, 322; PHY 311, 314.
-AST 598 ST: Special Topics.
-(1-4) N - (a) Astronomical Data Taking and Data Reduction - (b) Cosmology and High-Energy Astrophysics - (c) Extragalactic Astronomy - (d) Galactic Structure - (e) Interstellar Medium and Gaseous Astrophysics - (f) Stellar Interiors and Stellar Evolution Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
-Plant Biology J. Kenneth Hoober Chair (LSE 218) 480/965-3414 icrwr@asuvm.inre.asu.edu lsvl.la.asu.edu/plantbiology/index.html PROFESSORS BACKHAUS, HOOBER, KLOPATEK, NASH, PINKAVA, SOMMERFELD, TRELEASE, VERMAAS ASSOCIATE PROFESSORS CLARK, DAY, FRASCH, MARTIN, PIGG, ROBERSON, STROMBERG, STUTZ, SZAREK, TOWILL, WEBBER ASSISTANT PROFESSOR POGSON ACADEMIC PROFESSIONALS BINGHAM, LANDRUM, LOBRUTTO, SHARP The faculty in the Department of Plant Biology offer programs leading to the M.S. and Ph.D. degrees in Plant Biology.
-Among other areas of study, two concentrations are available: ecology and photosynthesis.
-Select faculty collaborate with the faculty in the Departments of Biology, Chemistry and Biochemistry, and Microbiology in offering programs leading to the M.S. and Ph.D. degrees in Molecular and Cellular Biology (see "Molecular and Cellular Biology," page 250).
-The faculty participate in the programs leading to the Master of Natural Science degree (see "Master of Natural Science," page 257) when the primary or secondary area of concentration is in plant biology.
+PHY 578 Relativistic Quantum Theory.
+(3) F, S Relativistic 1-particle equations, Klein-Gordon equation, Dirac equation, 2d quantization, theory of scattering, S-matrix, Feynman diagrams, quantum electrodynamics, and renormalization procedures.
+Plant Biology J. Kenneth Hoober Chair (LSE 218) 480/965-3414 lsvl.la.asu.edu/plantbiology/index.html PROFESSORS BACKHAUS, HOOBER, KLOPATEK, NASH, PINKAVA, SOMMERFELD, TRELEASE, VERMAAS ASSOCIATE PROFESSORS BRIGGS, CLARK, DAY, FRASCH, MARTIN, PIGG, ROBERSON, STROMBERG, STUTZ, SZAREK, TOWILL, WEBBER ASSISTANT PROFESSOR RHOADS ACADEMIC PROFESSIONALS BINGHAM, LANDRUM, LOBRUTTO, SHARP RESEARCH PROFESSOR WINICOV The faculty in the Department of Plant Biology offer programs leading to the M.S. and Ph.D. degrees in Plant Biology.
+Among seven different research activity areas, two academic concentrations are available: ecology and photosynthesis.
+Select faculty collaborate in the interdisciplinary program for the M.S. and Ph.D. degrees in Molecular and Cellular Biology (see "Molecular and Cellular Biology," page 256).
+The faculty participate in the programs leading to the Master of Natural Science degree (see "Natural Science," page 263) when the primary or secondary area of concentration is in plant biology.
 Students interested in pursuing the M.N.S. degree through an interdisciplinary program emphasizing any of these areas should contact the Department of Plant Biology for additional information.
 Applicants for these degree programs must submit scores on the Graduate Record Examination (GRE) (aptitude).
 GRE scores in the advanced subject area are recommended.
-The graduate programs are designed to prepare students for careers in teaching and in research on various aspects of plant biology, in educational institutions, industry, or government agencies.
+The graduate programs are designed to prepare students for careers in research and in teaching.
+Students learn various aspects of plant biology of use in educational institutions, industry, or government agencies.
 MASTER OF SCIENCE Prerequisites.
 Completion of the requirements for an undergraduate major in the plant sciences, biology, or related discipline, and an adequate background in related courses in chemistry, mathematical, and physical sciences.
 Program of Study.
 A minimum of 30 semester hours of graduate credit is required.
 The program must include at least three semester hours of research, three semester hours of thesis, one semester of the core course PLB 502 Perspectives in Plant Biology and one hour of participatory seminar (PLB 591).
 The program is planned by the student in consultation with the supervisory committee.
 Foreign Language Requirements.
 None.